 The Peacock Cichlid is native to Lake Malawi of the East African Rift system.
 The specific nature of the Peacock Cichlid’s preference for this particular habitat makes it rarer to be found in other neighboring water bodies.

-In order for Peacock Cichlids to thrive, they require the natural conditions of the Lake Malawi in order to exhibit proper growth and maturation.
+For Peacock Cichlids to thrive, they require the natural conditions of the Lake Malawi to exhibit proper growth and maturation.

 These fish prefer a slightly alkaline pH that ranges anywhere from 7.5 to 9.0.
 A lukewarm water temperature of around 75 to 81°F (24 to 27°C) is optimal for most Peacock Cichlid species.

 Peacock Cichlids tend to dwell in areas of the lake characterized by natural rubble.
 These rocky environments contain a considerable abundance of sand and rocks that the fish has been known to inhabit.

 The high density of minerals in the Lake Malawi causes an increased level of water hardness in the areas inhabited by the fish.
 Peacock Cichlids are accustomed to swimming in water with a hardness of 10 to 20 dH.

 The Peacock Cichlids elongated fins are an adaptation that allows it to swim better in Lake Malawi’s special conditions.
 Its elongated fins allow it to move swiftly even in hard water with relative ease and speed.

 The elongated body of the fish itself allows it to better maneuver through rocky environments as efficiently as possible.